Skip to content

 Custom object types

+To get started, follow the tutorial on custom object types.
+If you want to get inspired you can find common custom object types here.
 And if you want to share ideas and best practices feel free to use our # 🎓 · showcases channel on Discord.

-Adding a object type
+Adding an object type

-Object settings
+Object Dashboards

 Capacities Pro